- Make yourself aware of the Internet Guidelines and Terms and Conditions of Use documentation on display near each PC.

 Breaches of library policy will result in:

-In the first instance, a verbal explanation of the policy, its rationale and the procedures to be undertaken when it is breached.
+- In the first instance a verbal explanation of the policy, its rationale and the procedures to be given.

-In the second instance, a written warning, detailing the nature of the breach, the time it occurred and procedures to be undertaken.
+- In the second instance a written warning detailing the nature of the breach, the time it occurred and the procedures to be given.

-In the third instance, written notification of withdrawal of access to the Internet service.
+- In the third instance a written notification of withdrawal of access to the internet.